-In Thread mode, the CONTROL register controls whether the processor uses the main stack or the process stack, see CONTROL register on page 2-9.
+In Thread mode, the CONTROL register controls whether the processor uses the main stack or the process stack, see CONTROL register on page 2-8.
 In Handler mode, the processor always uses the main stack.
 The options for processor operations are:

-Table 2-1 Summary of processor mode and stack use options
+Table 2-1 Summary of processor mode, optional execution privilege level, and stack use options a.
+See CONTROL register on page 2-8.

-Processor mode Used to execute Stack used

-Thread Applications Main stack or process stack ^a

-Handler Exception handlers Main stack
+Processor mode Used to execute Optional privilege level for software execution Stack used Thread Applications Privileged or unprivileged ^a Main stack or process stack ^a .
+Handler Exception handlers Always privileged Main stack.